alfian-f/flutter-inv/README.md

 Grouped the dart files into screens & widgets, leaving `main.dart` outside in `/lib`, screens folder contains dart files that creates a screen, while widgets folder contains dart files for creating widgets that can be used in multiple screen.

 ---

+## Assignment 9

+#### Can we retrieve JSON data without creating a model first?
+If yes, is it better than creating a model before retrieving JSON data?

+For smaller projects or simple use cases, retrieving JSON data without a model might be sufficient and more straightforward.
+However, for larger projects or situations where type safety and code maintainability are crucial, creating a model is often the recommended approach.

+---

+#### Explain the function of CookieRequest and explain why a CookieRequest instance needs to be shared with all components in a Flutter application.

+`CookieRequest` is used to manage the cookies required for authentication with the Django Project Server.
+Sharing a `CookieRequest` instance across all components in a Flutter application via a `Provider` is essential to ensure consistent authentication state.
+This approach guarantees that all components can interact with and access the same authentication state established by the `CookieRequest`.

+---

+#### Explain the mechanism of fetching data from JSON until it can be displayed on Flutter.

+To fetch and display data from JSON in a Flutter application, start by making an HTTP request using a package like http.
+Decode the received JSON data using the `dart:convert` library.
+Create the Dart model classes for better organization.
+Deserialize the JSON into Dart objects, and then use Flutter widgets like `FutureBuilder` along with UI components such as `ListView` to display the data.

+---

+#### Explain the authentication mechanism from entering account data on Flutter to Django authentication completion and the display of menus on Flutter.

+Upon user login in the Flutter app, an HTTP request is sent to the Django Project, containing the entered username and password.
+Within the Django Project, authentication involves validating these credentials against stored user data.
+If the credentials are confirmed, the Django app responds to the Flutter app, indicating successful or failed authentication.
+Subsequently, the Flutter app updates its local state and transitions to a corresponding screen based on the authentication outcome.

+---

+#### List all the widgets you used in this assignment and explain their respective functions.

+`login.dart` :

+- `Scaffold` : Provides the basic structure of the visual interface.
+- `AppBar` : App bar on top of the screen, to display a text widget 'Login'
+- `Text` : Displays text content.
+- `Container` : A box model that can contain other widgets.
+For customization of its child's position and appearance.
+- `Column` : A widget that arranges its children in a vertical column.
+- `TextField` : A widget that allows the user to input text.
+For username and password.
+- `SizedBox` : A box with a specified size.
+- `ElevatedButton` : A material design raised button.
+It is used for triggering actions.
+In this case, it is used for logging in.
+- `SnackBar` : A small, temporary message that appears at the bottom of the screen.
+- `AlertDialog` : A dialog that interrupts the user with important information or a decision that requires their input.
+- `TextButton` : A material design text button.
+It can be used for actions similar to `ElevatedButton` but has a flat appearance.

+`list_item.dart` :

+- `Scaffold`: Provides the basic structure for the visual interface.
+- `AppBar`: Represents the app bar at the top of the screen.
+- `Text`: Displays text content.
+- `FutureBuilder`: A widget that makes it easy to work with futures, displaying different widgets depending on the state of the future.
+- `Center` : Centers its child within the parent widget.
+- `CircularProgressIndicator` : Displays a circular loading indicator.
+- `Column` : Arranges its children in a vertical column.
+- `SizedBox` : Creates a box of a specified size.
+- `ListView` : A scrollable list of widgets.
+- `Container` : A box that can contain other widgets, providing customization of its child's position and appearance.
+- `Align` : Aligns its child within the parent widget.
+- `Padding` : Adds padding around its child.
+- `ElevatedButton` : Represents a raised button for triggering actions.
+- `AlertDialog` : A dialog box that interrupts the user with important information or a decision that requires their input.
+- `SingleChildScrollView` : A scrollable widget that allows its single child to be scrolled.
+It's useful when the content may overflow the screen.

+---

+#### Explain how you implement the checklist above step by step! (not just following the tutorial).

+1. Django-Flutter Authentication Integration

+Created a `django-app` named `authentication` and install `django-cors-headers` in the django project directory.
+Then create a new view method for login in `authentication/views.py` and route it with the `urls.py` file.

+2. Integrate Authentication System in Flutter

+In the flutter project directory, install `provider` and `pbp_django_auth` with `flutter pub add`.
+Then modify the root widget to provide `CookieRequest` library to all child widgets using `Provider`.
+Create `login.dart` file in `lib/screens/` and fill it with a `LoginPage` class that build a widget for the Login Page Screen.

+3. Custom Model Creation

+copy the `JSON` endpoint in the django project to the [Quicktype](https://app.quicktype.io/) website. then change the setup name to `Item`, source type to `JSON`, and language to `Dart`.
+Then click the `Copy Code` Button add insert the code to `lib/models/Item.dart`.

+4. Fetch Data from Django and Show Data in the Flutter App

+Add the http package with `flutter pub add http`, then add `<uses-permission  android:name="android.permission.INTERNET"  />` to the `android/app/src/main/AndroidManifest.xml` file.
+Create a new screen called `list_item.dart` and inside that file create a new class named `ProductPage` that will build a widget for listing the user item.
+Then add the `ProductPage` to the left drawer widget & shop card widget.

+5. Implement Logout Feature

+Create a new logout function in `authentication/views.py`  and route it using `urls.py` then in the flutter project set request to CookieRequest in `shop_card.dart` and an if statement if the item name is "Logout", then use that request to Logout.